 Westminster Abbey is not only a royal church in the heart of London, hosting every coronation since 1066, but it is also a World Heritage Site.
 Impressively, with millions of tourists flocking to visit Westminster Abbey, it is still an active, living working church.

-While I am not religious in the slightest, I desperately wanted to attend a Westminster Abbey service to create a memorable London experience, but also stick to my limited travel budget.
-As it turns out, it is possible!
+While I am not religious, I desperately wanted to attend a Westminster Abbey service to create a memorable London experience.
+I also did not want to pay the expensive ticket fee to enter the church.
+As it turns out, it is possible to accomplish both!

 Daily Church Services at Westminster Abbey